Mia Love: Tenure

 With the start of the 2015 Congress, Love was appointed to the House Financial Services Committee.

 Love joined the Congressional Black Caucus after taking her seat.
 While campaigning in 2012, Love had said that if elected, she would "join the Congressional Black Caucus and try to take that thing apart from the inside out."
 She described the mainly Democratic Caucus as characterized by "demagoguery.
 They sit there and ignite emotions and ignite racism when there isn't.
 They use their positions to instill fear.
 Hope and change is turned into fear and blame.
 Fear that everybody is going to lose everything and blaming Congress for everything instead of taking responsibility."
 She later acknowledged the bonds created with fellow caucus members.
 "As the only female Republican member of the Congressional Black Caucus, I have the opportunity every day to work across the aisle on issues that are divisive but important," she said.
 "My faith and my belief in the humanity of every one of God's children helps me to work with my Congressional Black Caucus colleagues on important issues like criminal justice reform."

-In May 2015, she was a lead sponsor along with Duncan D. Hunter of HR 2518 the Student Right to Know Before You Go Act, designed to increase the amount of information universities and colleges are required to provide prospective students.
+In May 2015, she was a lead sponsor with Duncan D. Hunter of HR 2518, the Student Right to Know Before You Go Act, designed to increase the amount of information universities and colleges must provide prospective students.
 In October 2015, Love was named to serve on the Select Investigative Panel on Planned Parenthood.

-On two different occasions in 2015, Love repaid the federal government for two travel-related expenses for which she had been improperly reimbursed.
+On two occasions in 2015, Love repaid the federal government for a travel-related expense for which she had been improperly reimbursed.
 In April 2016, Love got her first bill through the U.S. House.
 Bill HR3791, which was approved in a 247–171 vote, raised limits on how large community banks can grow; Love asserted that the move would make more credit available.